 I purchased a Boy album as soon as it was available at my local record store and became a real fan after U2 played the Agora in April 1981.
 At the time I couldn’t have told you why I liked U2… just that their music moved me.

 Between first hearing Boy and U2 coming to Columbus I became a Christian.
 Before the concert one of my new Christian friends told me that a number of the members of U2 were Christians.
 I thought it was cool that a band I was into shared my new found faith, but I wasn’t going to see them because they were Christians.
 I was going to see them because I liked their music.
-I was also listening to a wide range of music, from classic folk to Pink Floyd’s The Wall.
-My criteria wasn’t “Gospel music”… it was that the music that moved my heart and told the truth, often music that was about justice, compassion, beauty, hope, or dispair.
+I was also listening to a wide range of music: classical, folk, blues, jazz, and rock.
+My criteria wasn’t “gospel music”… it was that the music that moved my heart and told the truth, often music that was about justice, compassion, beauty, hope, or dispair.

-I was encouraged to continue in a path to cherish art by the writings of Hans R. Rookmaaker, Francis Schaeffer and the example of a number of Christian men who had been “in the faith” longer than me: Frank, Andy, Joe, Rick, and Doug.
-I did not subject artists or musicians to a narrow theological litmus test to be sure they matched my version of orthodoxy.
-I looked for truth and beauty and sought art, music, film that inspired and challenged me.
+I was encouraged to cherish art by the writings of Hans R. Rookmaaker, Francis Schaeffer and the example of a number of Christian men who had been “in the faith” longer than me: Frank, Andy, Joe, Rick, and Doug.
+I didn’t subject artists or musicians to a narrow theological litmus test to be sure they matched my version of orthodoxy.
+I looked for truth and beauty and sought art, music, film that inspired or challenged me.
 I was not interested in passing judgement on the art just because the human creator didn’t conform to my narrow theology.

 That’s not to say that I am a relativism, or that I believe each person has their own truth.
 I believe in absolute truth and am pretty sure I know what is true :).
 And yet, I am aware that I could be wrong so nearly every encounter could teach me something.
 Sometimes an encounter might strengthen my existing belief, sometimes it might lead me to refine or even change what I believed.
 As Salman Rushdie wrote: